ryandthorn/golang_fib_project/README.md

 - I should be able to launch the web UI by running “npm start”.
 I should then be able to type in my number of digits, hit a submit (or similar) button and see the results from the API service

+## Issues

+- I spent far too much time trying to get the proxy set up, so I decided to implement the client and server separately.
+The next step would be to find a way to connect them, but I'm unfortunately out of time.